akawashiro/akawashiro.github.io/articles/how-linux-device-file-works.md

 ```

 #### inode of device files
-Let's check i node information of device files also.
-In `ls -il`, character device files starts with `c` and block device files starts with `b`.
+Let's check inode information of device files also.
+In `ls -il`, character device files start with `c`, and block device files starts with `b`.
 ```
 [@goshun]/dev
 > ls -il /dev/nvme0*